The 4-dimensional disc embedding theorem and dual spheres: Proof of the disc embedding theorem

-Tube each intersection and self-intersection within $\{f_i\}$ into $\{g_i\}$ using the unpaired intersection point, as shown in Figure~\ref{fig:immersed-disc-to-self-intersection-zero}.
-We then obtain a collection of discs, which we still call $\{f_i\}$, where $\lambda(f_i,f_j) = \mu(f_i)=0$ for each $i,j$.
-This follows since now all the intersections within the $\{f_i\}$ are paired by Whitney discs, obtained as parallel copies of the previous Whitney discs.
+\begin{proof} By \cref{thm:gen-immersions-intro}, we may assume that the collections $\{f_i\}$ and $\{g_i\}$ are generically immersed and transverse.
+By adding local cusps if necessary, assume that $\mu(g_i)=0$ for each $i$.
+Tube each intersection and self-intersection within $\{f_i\}$ into $\{g_i\}$ using the unpaired intersection point (after having chosen a pairing of all but one of the $f_i$-$g_i$ intersection points by Whitney discs, which is possible since $\lambda(f_i,g_i)=1$).
+We then obtain a collection of discs, which we still call $\{f_i\}$, where $\lambda(f_i,f_j) = \mu(f_i)=0$ and $\lambda(f_i,g_j)=\delta_{ij}$ for each $i,j$.
 Note also that the framing on the boundary of each $f_i$ is unchanged since all $g_j$ are framed.

-Since the new intersections between $\{f_i\}$ and $\{g_i\}$ arise in algebraically cancelling pairs, we still have $\lambda(f_i,g_j)=\delta_{ij}$.
-Use the geometric Casson lemma (Lemma~\ref{lem:geometric-casson-lemma}) to make $\{f_i\}$ and $\{g_i\}$ geometrically dual.
-Since the lemma provides a regular homotopy, the intersection and self-intersection information does not change.
+Apply the geometric Casson lemma (\cref{lem:geometric-casson-lemma}) to arrange that $\{f_i\}$ and $\{g_i\}$ are geometrically dual, after a regular homotopy.

-Use that $\lambda(f_i, f_j) = \mu(f_i)=0$ to pair up all the intersections and self-intersections among the $\{f_i\}$ with Whitney discs.
-Consider one such a Whitney disc $D$ pairing up intersections between $f_i$ and $f_j$, where possibly $i=j$.
-Boundary twist to ensure that the Whitney disc is framed, potentially introducing new intersections of $D$ with the $\{f_i\}$.
-The resulting disc may intersect itself, the $\{f_i\}$ and the $\{g_i\}$, and any number of other Whitney discs.

-For each intersection of $D$ with $f_\ell$, for some $\ell$, tube $D$ into a parallel push-off of the geometric dual $g_\ell$.
-This introduces potentially many new intersections between $D$ and anything that intersected $g_\ell$ (including $g_\ell$ itself), as well as new self-intersections of $D$ coming from the self-intersections of $g_\ell$.
-However, $D$ is still framed and the interior of $D$ no longer intersects $\{f_i\}$, since the collection $\{g_i\}$ is geometrically dual.
-Repeat this for all the Whitney discs so that the resulting discs have interiors in the complement of the $\{f_i\}$.
-Call this collection of framed Whitney discs $\{D'_j\}$.
-Note that if these $\{D'_j\}$ were disjointly embedded, we could use them to perform Whitney moves on $\{f_i\}$ and obtain the embedded discs $\ol{f}_i$ we seek.

-We wish to apply Proposition~\ref{prop:grope-to-tower} to the complement of the $\{f_i\}$.
-First we check that the fundamental group of the exterior of the $\{f_i\}$ is good.
-This follows by observing that for each~$i$ the meridian of $f_i$ is null homotopic in the exterior of $f_i$, via the geometric dual sphere $g_i$ punctured at the intersection point with $f_i$ (see~\cite[p.\ 26]{FQ}).
-That is, the collection $\{f_i\}$ is $\pi_1$-negligible, which means that the inclusion induces an isomorphism $\pi_1(M\setminus \bigcup f_i)\cong \pi_1(M)$.
-Since $\pi_1(M)$ is good, $\pi_1(M\setminus \bigcup f_i)$ is also good, as desired.
-This group is also the fundamental group of the 4-manifold $M':= M \setminus \bigcup \nu(f_i)$ in which the following constructions take place.